-While Tuesday morning was damp and downright chilly, for UNT Dallas biology professor Dr. Kelly Varga, the sun might as well have been out and shining down her and the UNT Dallas students invested in the Mobile Market initiative.
+While Tuesday morning was damp and downright chilly, for UNT Dallas biology professor Dr. Kelly Varga, the sun might as well have been out and shining down on her and the UNT Dallas students invested in the Mobile Market initiative.
 Tuesday marked the debut of the mobile market bus in the community, with the first of three so-called "soft launches" happening at the Moorland Family YMCA.

 The Mobile Market program is a joint venture made possible by a grant from Toyota.
 DART donated a bus that has been retrofitted by automotive students at Cedar Valley Community College.
 The bus will serve as the mobile market when it officially gets rolling next spring, transporting locally grown fruits and vegetables into southern Dallas communities that lack easy access to whole foods.
 Within the first 90 minutes of setting up shop in the Moorland Family YMCA parking lot, some 30 people came by to take a look and pick up a free sack of produce that included yams, cabbage, bananas and oranges, plus brochures with nutritional items and recipe suggestions for each item.